-- Illustrate potential impact of research/publication activity at your organization - although the data presented are incomplete, the visualization can be a tool for showing research activity at an organization, which could be helpful towards the goal of determining “research impact.”
+- Illustrate potential impact of research/publication activity at your organization - although the data presented are incomplete, the visualization can be a tool for showing research collaboration activity at an organization, which could be helpful towards the goal of determining “research impact.”

 - Draw attention to collaboration activity at your organization - the map reveals where the collaborations are taking place geographically, and with researchers at what other organizations.
 Conversely, the map can expose where collaboration is not taking place.

 The R script is the underlying resource that gathers data to be used in the visualization.
 As an overview, the R script:

 - Retrieves current ORCID iDs for researchers who have a current, publicly visible employment affiliation for a home institution on their ORCID record